oogunbiyi21/property_match/README.md

 # Property Match

-WIP project to build an application that
+WIP project to build an application that matches potential flatmates based on their preferences.